 Anchorage police: Man arrested in killing of woman in Sand Lake home

 Sep.
-12—Update, Sunday evening: Police said Antony L. Socarras, 23, was arrested and charged with murder in the death of a woman whose body was found in a home they shared in the Sand Lake neighborhood on Sunday.
+13—Update, Sunday evening: Police said Antony L. Socarras, 33, was arrested and charged with murder in the death of a woman whose body was found in a home they shared in the Sand Lake neighborhood on Sunday.

 In an online report, police wrote: "Socarras is the person who originally called APD Dispatch at 8:11 AM this morning stating he was armed and wanted to harm himself.
 Through the conversation, Dispatch was able to ascertain Socarras' name and home address.
 Officers responded to the residence on the 8100-block of Bearberry Street.
 They confirmed Socarras was not there but they located an adult female inside who was deceased from a gunshot wound.